FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 **The keyword `:::freefem tetgconvexhull`**

-FreeFem++, using tetgen, is able to build a tetrahedralization from a set of points.
+FreeFem++, using TetGen, is able to build a tetrahedralization from a set of points.
 This tetrahedralization is a Delaunay mesh of the convex hull of the set of points.

 The coordinates of the points can be initialized in two ways.
 The first is a file that contains the coordinate of points $X_{i}=(x_{i}, y_{i}, z_{i})$.
-This files is organized as follows:
+This file is organized as follows:

 $$
 \begin{array}{ccc}